-Lessons are held in Italian and some texts will be read in Portuguese.
-The lectures will be in presential mode.
-The course also includes a number of seminar lectures and conferences held by lecturers from other universities and the presentation of books by writers and translators.
+The lectures are held in Italian.
+The course also includes a number of seminar lectures and conferences held by lecturers from other universities and the presentation of books with the participation of writers and translators.

-Attendance is not compulsory and is not monitored, but is nevertheless strongly recommended, especially for those who have never had any background in Lusophone literature.
+Attendance is not monitored but is nevertheless highly recommended, especially for those who have never had any background in Lusophone literature.

 Luciana Stegagno Picchio, Storia della letteratura brasiliana, Torino, Einaudi, 1997

 AA.VV, (a cura di V. Tocco), Breve storia della Letteratura portoghese, Pisa, Carocci